 |1861||R.G.
 9 / 2446|

-This parish and village lie about 123 miles north of London, 7 miles southwest of Nottingham and 3 miles northeast of Kegworth.
+This parish and village lie about 123 miles north of London, 7 miles south-west of Nottingham city centre and 3 miles north-east of Kegworth.
 The parish covers about 2,740 acres.

 Year Inhabitants 1801 475 1811 549 1851 792 1881 1,026 1901 1,009